Tyler-Hilbert/PromptSearch/README.md

 https://tyler-hilbert.github.io/PromptSearch

 ### Update
-This project is no longer maintained.
+The dataset in this project is no longer maintained.